DMontgomery40/tribrid-rag/mkdocs/docs/troubleshooting.md

 - [x] Reindex corpus

 ??? note "Cache Issues"
-    If you suspect stale cache, clear retrieval caches (if enabled) or include a cache-busting parameter during debugging.
+    If you suspect stale caches, clear retrieval caches (if enabled) and restart the API to invalidate in-memory state.